 Designer consignment retailer The RealReal used sales data from its top ten biggest-spending cities.
 Louis Vuitton, Chanel, Gucci, Céline, Hermès and Goyard were the most popular designer handbag brands overall.
 Five out of these six brands are French.
 One is Italian.

-Early Europeans used handbags just as we do today, to store personal belongings needed for the day.
+Early Europeans used handbags as we do today, to store personal belongings needed for the day.
 Clothing had no pockets until the 17th century, so men also carried handbags for things like coins, alms, and relics.
 It all really started with the reticules, the small drawstring bags carried as a purse by women.
-The reticules became popular with the advent of Regency fashions in the late 18th century.
+They became popular with the advent of Regency fashions in late 18th century.
 Previously, women had carried personal belongings in pockets tied around the waist, but the columnar skirts and thin fabrics that had come into style made pockets essentially unusable.
 In 1841, Yorkshire entrepreneur Samuel Parkinson wanted to treat his wife to a custom-made set of hand luggage.
 He had noticed that her purse was too small and not made of a sturdy enough material for traveling.
 So he had leather handbags made for her in varying size for different occasions.
 London-based luxury leather goods company H. J. Cave & Sons was more than happy to oblige.
 Mrs. Parkinson owned the world’s first designer handbag.
 H. J. Cave’s designs are known to have inspired Louis Vuitton (1857) and Guccio Gucci (1910).